joppa27/dockerfiles/pycharm/README.md

 * python 2.7.3

 # PyCharm Community Edition
-This container is only possible because of how easy it as to mount your `X11` socket to a container.
+This container is only possible because of how easy it is to mount your `X11` socket to a container.
 I decided to try my hand at making a pycharm container for my ubuntu dev box, here goes nothing!
 ## xhost permission
 docker is going to need permission to mount the `X11` socket.
 The following command should do the trick: